-Investing in innovative solutions to disrupt the cycle of poverty.
+Investing in innovative solutions to accelerate economic opportunity.

 Alabama has the 3rd highest rate of women in poverty in the United States.
 As the state’s only philanthropic foundation solely addressing issues impacting women and girls, we’re working to change that.